Utrosa/odd_auditory_fmri/README.md

 TODO: integrate NORDIC denoising of functional scans

+2. Exclude incomplete data (e.g.: a functional scan that was interrupted) and remove any duplicate images.
+Refer to the laboratory log to guide the decision (the log contains info on MRI protocol flow - tracks any changes, errors, modifications, ...).
+3. Visually inspect T1 image.

-2. Run fMRIprep_localizer.sh
+4. Run fMRIprep_localizer.sh
    - note warnings, bugs, ...

    Outputs:
    - preprocessed fMRI data
    - use sloppy tag for testing the pipeline (faster)

- 3. Delete temporary cache directories once preprocessing is successful.
+ 5. Delete temporary cache directories once preprocessing is successful.

 ### 03 Analysis